viamrobotics/docs/docs/extend/modular-resources/examples/custom-arm.md

 {{% alert title="Info" color="info" %}}

-*Built-in* indicates each of these models has a driver for their native software in the RDK.
+*Built-in* models each have a software driver in the RDK.
 For example, the `ur5e`'s driver is defined in the RDK as found on [GitHub](https://github.com/viamrobotics/rdk/blob/main/components/arm/universalrobots/ur.go).

-Each of these models also has to have a [kinematics file](/internals/kinematic-chain-config/) that specifies the relative [orientation](/internals/orientation-vector/) of components in its kinematic chain, which is located in the RDK in the same directory as the respective driver.
+Each of these models also has to have a [kinematics file](/internals/kinematic-chain-config/) that specifies the relative [orientation](/internals/orientation-vector/) of links and joints in its kinematic chain, which is located in the RDK in the same directory as the respective driver.
 For example, the `ur5e`'s kinematics file, <file>ur5e.json</file>, is defined in the RDK as found on [GitHub](https://github.com/viamrobotics/rdk/blob/main/components/arm/universalrobots/ur5e.json).

 See [Arm Configuration](/components/arm/#configuration) for the current list of built-in models the RDK provides.

 {{% /alert %}}

-If you have a robot arm whose native software is not provided with a built-in driver, you probably don't want to replace that arm **($$$)**, but you might want to use the [Arm API](/components/arm/#api) to [program](/program/) and control your arm, or want to use it with a Viam [service](/services/).
+If you have a robot arm that is not already supported by the RDK, creating a custom module for it allows you to [program](/program/) and control it with the [arm API](/components/arm/#api), or use it with Viam [services](/services/) such as [Motion Planning](/services/motion/), just as you would with a built-in model.

-Follow these instructions to implement a model of [arm component](/components/arm/) that is not built-in to the RDK:
+Follow these instructions to implement a model of [arm component](/components/arm/) that is not built into the RDK:

 - [Get your arm's kinematics file](#get-your-arms-kinematics-file)
 - [Create a custom arm model as a modular resource](#create-a-custom-arm-model-as-a-modular-resource)